Next-Generation Design and Simulation with SplitFXM

 # res = d2x(y) + p*dx(y) + q*y - g(x)

-Sparse Jacobians at runtime - Enhanced performance for complex systems
+Sparse Jacobians at runtime - Enhanced performance for large-scale digital twins

 Comparison